Glitchlette: Today’s medicine

 Looking forward, she wants to continue working on perfecting her mastering skills and expanding her body of music.

 “Everyone has the capacity to write and create their own music, whether or not they think they can,” Marceau said.
 “I just want to be an example of that, and to be someone who inspires other to do it was well.”

-Glitchlette’s first full-length EP will be released April 27.
+Glitchlette’s first full-length EP was released April 27.
 Follow her Facebook page or bandcamp at glitchlette.bandcamp.com.